 DC Embassy Events Weekly Newsletter

-Every day on Instagram we visit a new embassy building in Washington, DC., click to follow.
+Every week on Instagram we highlight embassy buildings in Washington, DC., click to follow.
 We are always looking for submissions from subscribers as well so tag us in your embassy photos with @dcembassyevents or send your pictures to firstname.lastname@example.org.

 Looking for a position at an embassy here in Washington, DC?
 Check out the Job Board on our Home Page for embassy positions across the city.
 A couple sample positions below:

 On our website and Facebook pages we usually post upcoming events one to two weeks out but with our weekly newsletter you can see our entire calendar, even events where tickets have yet to become available.
 See the calendar below.

 The Austrian Cultural Forum Washington is looking forward to an encounter between two young writers and their books on Austrian-American border crossings and its impact on family history, especially from a female point of view.
 Theodora Bauer and Sarah Wildman will read from and discuss their works.
 This event is organized in light of the Austrian Cultural Forum’s objective to promote and represent female artists.